 2) Practice evidence-based medicine.*

-3) When applicable follow the rules of the authority under which the horses are competing.
+3) When applicable, follow the rules of the authority under which the horses are competing.

 *Evidence-based medicine integrates clinical expertise, patient needs, and the best research evidence in the decision making process for patient care.

 Equine veterinarians are trained to evaluate and manage performance-limiting problems.
 When actively involved in the care of a horse, they can provide expertise effective in preventing injuries resulting from training or competition and can help prolong a horse’s career.
-In conjunction with a physical exam the judicious use of therapeutic techniques and medications, coupled with good management, is at the core of successful veterinary intervention.
+In conjunction with a physical exam the judicious use of therapeutic techniques and medications, coupled with good management, is at the core of a successful veterinary intervention.